NFYK12009U Astronomical Data Processing

 The student must be present for the majority of the classes, equivalent to 80% or more of the 88 class-hours of the 8 weeks duration of the course.
 The class hours include lectures, discussions, and project work.
 Attendance will be taken.

 Also, the student should actively participate in all activities in class, including the hands-on exercises, the discussions in class, participate in the peer-review activity both outside of and in class.
-The student should work with her/his group, do 1/3 of the work for both the midterm and the final report, and should - joint with the group - submit the course report for review.
+The student should work with their group, do 1/3 of the work for both the midterm and the final report, and should - joint with the group - submit the course report for review.

 Aid